 From historic to hip: Pera Palace, TomTom Suites and Sumahan on the Water are among the top boutique hotels in Istanbul.
 A’Jia and Romance Istanbul are also lovely.

 Carved into Cappadocia’s rock cliffs, Esbelli Evi is a charming boutique cave hotel.
-The ten suites are cocoons of comfort, with kilim rugs and lace curtains made by the owner’s mother.
+Its 13 rooms and suites are cocoons of comfort, with kilim rugs and lace curtains made by the owner’s mother.

 We couldn’t miss Ephesus.
 Where breezes carry the imagined chatter of Romans bartering with shopkeepers among marble ruins and the Celsus Library.